Manzila Uddin, Baroness Uddin

-Manzila Pola Uddin, Baroness Uddin (born 17 July 1959) is a British non-affiliated life peer and community activist of Bangladeshi descent.
+Manzila Pola Uddin, Baroness Uddin (née Khan; born 17 July 1959) is a British life peer-member of the House of Lords and community activist.
 In 2009 she was included on The Guardian's Muslim Women Power List for Britain.

 She previously sat for Labour when, in 2012, Uddin was required to repay £125,349, the largest amount in the United Kingdom parliamentary expenses scandal.

 Early life

 Manzila Pola Khan was born on 17 July 1959 to a Bengali Muslim Khan family from Rajshahi, East Pakistan (now Bangladesh).
 She moved with her parents to the United Kingdom in 1973, when she was 13 years of age, and she grew up in East London.
 She attended the Plashet School in East Ham and was educated at the University of North London, where she earned a degree in social work.

 Political career

 Uddin started her professional career by creating and leading community working groups in the late 1970s.
 In 1980, she started working as a Youth and Community worker with the YWCA, and then a Liaison Officer for Tower Hamlets Social Services, and Manager of Tower Hamlets Women's Health Project.
 She then began working for Newham social services in 1988.
 In 1990, Uddin was elected a Labour councillor in the London Borough of Tower Hamlets, the first Bengali woman to hold such an office of a local authority in the United Kingdom.
 She was the Deputy Leader of Tower Hamlets council from 1994 to 1996.

 In 1997, she applied to be the Labour parliamentary candidate for the Bethnal Green and Bow constituency but did not reach the shortlist.
 Appointed a Labour "working peer" by Tony Blair, she was raised to the peerage, at the age of 39, as Baroness Uddin, of Bethnal Green in the London Borough of Tower Hamlets, for life by Letters patent in the afternoon of 18 July 1998, at the House of Lords.
 She was the youngest woman on the benches and the only Muslim and Asian woman to be appointed to the House of Lords.
 She was invited to the House of Lords for her contribution to the advancement of women and disability rights, swearing in by saying "Almighty Allah" as she took her seat in the parliament.
 Since entering the House of Lords she has supported a handful of initiatives.

 Uddin has been long campaigning for the increase of skills of Asian women living in Britain.
 She helped found the first purpose-built education and training centre for Asian women in the UK called the Jagonari Centre, located at Whitechapel, East London, in 1987.
 Uddin is a member of the EOP Implementation Committee, and a trustee of St Katherine's and Shadwell Trust.